 1. Badlands 2200 Backpack – Best Bow Hunting Backpack

-I do recommend purchasing this backpack if you can because it will last you for a lifetime.
+I recommend purchasing this backpack if you can because it will last a lifetime.
 Instead of buying two or three backpacks throughout your hunting carrier, why not just buy a high-quality backpack like this one?
 If it happens to break, you are backed up by their lifetime 100% guarantee.

 If you are in 6 feet and 180 pounds range, you will consider this the best bowhunting backpack you have ever worn.
-For the smaller guys out there, I would consider other options on this list or look into other sizes they offer.
+I would consider other options on this list for the smaller guys out there or look into other sizes they offer.